epfl-ada/ada-2021-project-gutta-boys/README.md

 # An Investigation of the Mood in the Media Across Time and Subsamples

 ## Abstract
 In this project, we have investigated how the mood in the media and the debate changes over time and subsamples.
-The motivation for to project was to understand the general trends in the mood.
+The motivation for the project was to understand the general trends in the mood.
 For example, does the temper get better towards the weekend, or do we love Mondays deep inside?
 Is the mood better in the summer than in the winter?
 In addition, we have done analysis on the sentiment across subsamples of different media outlets and professions.

-Through the project we have examined these questions by doing a sentiment analysis on the Quotebank dataset from 2015 to 2020.
+Through the project we have examined these questions by doing a sentiment analysis on the [Quotebank](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf) dataset from 2015 to 2020.
 The sentiment is measured using the compound score from the Vader Lexicon (NLTK library) and the subjectivity scores from the TextBlob library.

 ## Research questions
-The research questions we started out with was all under the umbrella *“How does the mood in the media differ across time and subsamples?”
+The research questions we started out with was all under the umbrella:

+“How does the mood in the media differ across time and subsamples?”

 More specifically, we wanted to investigate the following:
 -	Are there any differences in mood based on weekdays, weeks, or months?
 -   Are there any differences in the mood across media outlets?
 -	Do any subsamples differ from the general trends, for example, politicians or men/women?

 ## Key insight